-The undergraduate and graduate programs are fully accredited by the National League for Nursing.
+The undergraduate and graduate programs are fully accredited by the Commission on Collegiate Nursing Education (CCNE).
 The basic professional program leads to the bachelor's of science in nursing (BSN) degree in four academic years and prepares the student to sit for state board NCLEX-RN Examinations.
 The program has a strong liberal arts foundation preparatory to and correlated with professional courses.
-Students take required clinical courses, which include 1,320 hours of clinical preparation, beginning in the sophomore year.
+Students begin clinical course work in the sophomore year and complete a variety of clinical experiences before graduation.